R3tr093/Heroku-socket/README.md

 const PORT = process.env.PORT || 3000;
 const server = express()

-// When user is connected on the index, we send index.html as template .get('/', function(req,res){
+// When user is try to get the root of our application, we send index.html as template .get('/', function(req,res){
   res.sendFile(__dirname + '/index.html');
 })

-// And we provide a folder named as 'public' who contains our client.js and index.css .use(express.static(path.join(process.env.PWD, 'public')))
+// And we provide a folder to use named as 'public' who contains our client.js and index.css .use(express.static(path.join(process.env.PWD, 'public')))